Studio Undergraduate Prizes, Awards, Scholarships

 The John and June Allcott Undergraduate Travel Fellowship enables two students–one in art history and one in studio art–to travel in pursuit of an independent, career-related project within the United States or Abroad.

 Currently enrolled UNC-Chapel Hill Sophomores, Juniors, and Seniors* are eligible to apply, but preference may be given to majors in the Department of Art and Art History and to juniors.
 All applicants must have taken courses in the Department of Art and Art History.
-Students are encouraged to work with a faculty advisor in the Department in preparing their application.
+Students are encouraged to work with a faculty advisor in the Department in preparing their applications.

 *Seniors are eligible if they are returning for the fall 2020 semester.